 Further research revealed that Manchester saw the fourth highest total of serious collisions, with only London, Nottingham and Liverpool experiencing a larger number.

 Within the time period studied, 85,814 children were injured on the road, amounting to 1,190 every month.

 The study was designed to educate parents about road safety issues in their area, while the government has said it remains committed to reducing child road accidents.
-Many school areas have now implemented 20mph speed limits, and fines for offences such as using a mobile phone have increased from £60 to £100.
+In an effort to minimise the number of children being injured as a pedestrian when being dropped off at school, many school areas have now implemented 20mph speed limits, and fines for offences such as using a mobile phone have increased from £60 to £100.

 Critics suggest the research should have gone further

 While many have been positive about the idea behind this research, some have expressed concerns that it does not go far enough.